-Exchange Server brick-level backup means backing up the smallest available information objects (mailbox items), and there are a few things you should know about these “bricks”.
+Microsoft Exchange Server brick-level backup means backing up the smallest possible information objects (which are mailbox items).
+Before performing the brick-level backup, however, there are a few things you should know about these “bricks”.

-In this article, we are going to explain the different Exchange backup approaches and show you how to perform a granular restore using CloudBerry software for MS Exchange backup.
+In this guide, we’ll explain the different brick-level Exchange backup approaches available, and show you how to perform a granular restore using CloudBerry software for MS Exchange backup.

 What Is Brick-Level Backup in MS Exchange?

-This is different from a regular database-level backup when you access DB as a data object using Exchange API.
-DB-level backup is faster and simpler, but it generally does not allow you to restore individual mailbox items without full DB restoration.
-On the other hand, brick-level backup operates as a mailbox client - similar to Microsoft Outlook - and uses MAPI protocol to access every user’s items separately.
-Of course, many individual connections using client protocol are slowing your backup down, so you cannot directly replace DB backup with “bricks”.
+This approach is different from a regular database-level backup, in which you would access the database as a data object using the Exchange API.
+Database -level backup is faster and simpler, but it generally does not allow you to restore individual mailbox items without performing a full database restore.

-There is also a database-related logs mechanism, allowing you to store any transaction made.
-You should care about these logs when performing DB backup: full database backup will clear log files thus keeping DB consistent.
-If you do not perform full DB backups on a regular basis, these log files will grow constantly, so future data recovery process will become tricky and time-consuming.
+There is also a database-related logs mechanism that allows you to store any transaction made.
+You should take care when using these logs to perform database backup because a full database backup will clear log files, thus leaving the database consistent.
+If you do not perform full database backups on a regular basis, these log files will grow constantly, with the result that performing the data recovery process in the future will become tricky and time-consuming.

 The ability to restore a separate Exchange server’s items allows you to recover accidentally deleted or modified emails, calendars, and other files with an expired Exchange retention period.

-Moreover, you can rebuild damaged mailbox archival files easier and restore the data directly from a database backup.
+Moreover, you can rebuild damaged mailbox archival files more easily, as well as restore the data directly from a database backup.

-Keeping these considerations in mind, both backup approaches should be implemented separately.
-Let’s see how to get the data back for a particular Exchange user.
+With these considerations in mind, both backup approaches should be implemented separately.
+Let’s see how to get data back for a particular Exchange user.

 Granular Restore in Exchange 2010 with CloudBerry